Skip to content Skip to footer

 Incorporating emotional appeal into marketing strategies requires experimentation and .
 Marketing directors can run A/B tests to gauge the impact of different emotional triggers on their target audience.
 By evaluating the emotional responses and subsequent conversions, marketing directors can fine-tune their campaigns, ensuring their decision-making process is refined and optimized for maximum effectiveness.

-The fashion magazine serves as a great example of a successful A/B testing approach.
+The fashion magazine serves as a great example of a successful approach.
 One of the ongoing challenges faced by the magazine's marketing team is increasing the Click-Through Rate (CTR) on their paywall Subscribe button.
 Instead of making decisions based on emotions or feelings, they adopt a data-driven approach by continuously modifying the paywall design and messaging.
 This allows them to gather valuable information about what effectively converts their users into subscribers.
 For instance, through their A/B testing, they discovered that foregrounding the price worked better than highlighting the advantages of the subscription when encouraging users to subscribe.

 Read about how the fashion magazine ELLE is using a dynamic paywall and continuous optimization to improve conversion rates